2022 Baylor Scott & White Concussion Education Course [IEM-X]

 Dr. Reynolds is a clinical sports neuropsychologist who specializes in the treatment of sport-related concussions.
-She currently serves as the Director of the Baylor Scott & White Sports Concussion Program at The Star and holds an appointment as an adjunct assistant professor of orthopedic surgery at Texas A&M Health Science Center College of Medicine.
+She is the Director of the Baylor Scott & White Sports Concussion Program at The Star and an adjunct assistant professor of orthopedic surgery at Texas A&M Health Science Center College of Medicine.
 Dr. Reynolds earned her bachelor's degree in psychology from the University of Massachusetts Dartmouth and her master's and doctoral degree in clinical psychology from William James College in Boston.
-Following graduate school, she completed an APA-accredited internship as well as a two-year, APA-accredited postdoctoral residency in Clinical Neuropsychology at the Bedford Veteran's Administration Medical Center in Bedford, Massachusetts.
-She then completed a specialized advanced fellowship in Sports Neuropsychology at the University of Pittsburgh Medical Center Sports Medicine Concussion Program, where she went on to become faculty as well as the fellowship director.
+She completed an APA-accredited internship as well as a two-year, APA-accredited postdoctoral residency in Clinical Neuropsychology at the Bedford Veteran's Administration Medical Center in Bedford, Massachusetts.
+She then completed a specialized fellowship in Sports Neuropsychology at the University of Pittsburgh Medical Center (UPMC) Sports Medicine Concussion Program, where she went on to become faculty as well as the fellowship director.

 Dr. Reynolds is the team neuropsychologist for the Dallas Cowboys.
 In addition, she treats youth, high school, collegiate and professional athletes throughout Texas who have sustained a concussion.
 She is actively involved in research focused on improving treatment protocols and reducing recovery times from concussion.
 Dr. Reynolds is a frequently invited lecturer on the topic of sport-related concussion at the local and national level.
 As a mother of two student-athletes, she is passionate about the benefits of playing team sports in childhood and adolescence.